For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 New Businesses

-Seventy-six new food businesses opened in Rother in 2022-3.
+Seventy new food businesses opened in Rother in 2023-4 and another twenty changed hands.
 Each of these businesses was given advice and guidance on both food hygiene and safety matters.

 Every new food business is obliged to register with their local authority and this form is available on the Rother DC website along with full advice on starting up a new food business.
 Starting a food business – Rother District Council